TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.hdinsight/scanmetrics-public.md

   "ingestionClientIdentities": [],
   "version": 1.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/hdinsight/hbase/apache-hbase-advisor",
-  "description": "More than 75% of your queries seems to be full scan", "longDescription": "Analyzing your cluster seems that we see that more than 75% of the scan queries are doing full region/table scan.
-Revisit your scan queries if you can avoid full region or table scan.", "potentialBenefits": "Faster scan performances", "actions": [
+  "description": "More than 75% of your queries are full scan queries.", "longDescription": "More than 75% of the scan queries on your cluster are doing a full region/table scan.
+Modify your scan queries to avoid full region or table scans.", "potentialBenefits": "Faster scan performances", "actions": [
     {